KochdumperNiklas/AutonomousRacing/README.md

 `__init__(self, params, settings)`

-where `params` is a dictionary containing the vehicle parameter (widht, length, mass, etc.), and `settings` is a dictionary containing the parsed algorithm settings read from the corresponding *CONTROLLER.cfg* file.
+where `params` is a dictionary containing the vehicle parameter (width, length, mass, etc.), and `settings` is a dictionary containing the parsed algorithm settings read from the corresponding *CONTROLLER.cfg* file.
 A config-file that defines valid values for the algorithm has to be provided in the directory *settings*.
 Moreover, each controller class has to implement the function